 Are you looking for a pink EDC (every day carry) pocket knife?
 Or just a pink knife that you can use to cut open boxes at work?
 I know that KnifeUp and many other survival review sites are geared for men but, for this article, I’ll focus on what many ladies are looking for.
 In our culture of blended genders and unisex everything, I think I’ll buck the political correctness trend and say something that will ROCK YOUR WORLD!
 READY!? ….. men and women are different!
 AHHHH, I said it!!
 Will this site be shut down now??

-There are many knives out there that are colored pink but, simply, some of them won’t stand up to long-term use.
+There are many knives out there that are colored pink but honestly, many of them won’t stand up to long-term use.
 Cheap ones will last a few weeks to a few months before they’ll fall apart.
 Do yourself a favor and invest in a mid-level knife that’ll last for a few years.
 It’ll be sharper, easier to use, and, most importantly, safer.
 A dull blade is dangerous–ask any cook.

 This guide will discuss the 3 top-selling female pocket knives and make a recommendation as to which one you should get.
 These are all high quality, big brand knives that you can use for ages.
 If you are going to get a pocket knife for your girlfriend, I’m sure you don’t want to give her crap ;-).